Banner Image

 • Alcohol is causing problems with your work, relationships, or health

 Certain health problems — like depression or anxiety, sleep problems, and chronic pain — can put you at a higher risk for alcohol use disorder.
+People who have alcohol use disorder are also more likely to experience these health problems.

 The Basics: Don't Drink If...